0xStarcat/CircularNatalHoroscopeJS/README.md

 3. Calculates the positions for all major bodies (`Sun`, `Moon`, `Mercury`, `Venus`, `Mars`, `Jupiter`, `Saturn`, `Uranus`, `Neptune`, `Pluto`) in relation to the point of origin
 4. Calculates the positions of the north/south Lunar Nodes and Lilith in relation to the point of origin
 5. Notes whether a planet is in retrograde at the given date/time
-6. Provides the cusps of each house in relation to the point of origin within multiple house systems.~~ (Placidus, Koch, Topocentric, Regiomontanus, Whole Sign, and Equal House added.)
+6. Provides the cusps of each house in relation to the point of origin within multiple house systems.~~ (Placidus, Koch, Topocentric, Regiomontanus, Campanus, Whole Sign, and Equal House added.)
 7. Provides the cusps of each astrological sign in relation to the point of origin
 8. Provides a configurable list containing all the computed major and minor aspects of all bodies / points / angles
 9. Provides a way to extend this library with other language and deliver language-specific labels and names within the results.